muratk3n/thirdwave/en/tweets/2020/week29c.md

 ---

-@H2Standard
+"@H2Standard

-"Introducing \#hydrogen to microgrids solves the problem of seasonal or long-term storage that batteries cannot provide.
+Introducing \#hydrogen to microgrids solves the problem of seasonal or long-term storage that batteries cannot provide.
 It is the crucial jigsaw piece for 100% green microgrids" a benefit that has value to communities devastated by disasters @Forbes"